 When the team first came to me, they didn’t think to tell their prospects about this important benefit.
 Until I gave them a talking too.
 Until I fished around for value-packed benefits their prospects needed to hear.

-It appears online retailers are stoked about the new copy because TRI Resources received a huge increase in page views after the facelift.
+It appears that online retailers are stoked about the new copy because TRI Resources received a huge increase in page views after the facelift.

-And get this: within the first month 48% of the visitors clicked through to get pricing and leads began coming through the website.
+And get this: within the first month 48% of the visitors clicked through to get pricing, and leads began coming through the website.

 This was a boon for a niche website that had been slumbering along with no sales leads for more than six months.

 I also rewrote the web page for T3’s companion TRIguideOnline.
 This project required a fishing expedition as well.
 I uncovered the big value of helping printer supply companies get more sales faster, with fewer returns.